transentis/bptk_py/README.md

 ## Changelog

+## 1.1.23
+* Add a new experimental feature that allows REST APIs for simulation models to be set up easily.

 ## 1.1.22
 * SD DSL: Add python power operator (**) to all SD DSL operators
 * XMILE: Ensure SAFEDIV works in complex expressions